Call or Visit

 When you come to visit us…

-In the morning, spend time at the International Bluegrass Music Museum perusing the exhibits and watching the Video Oral History Project documentaries, which capture the first generation bluegrass artists as they recount their stories, struggles, and successes through the burgeoning time period of the 1940s and 50s all the way to the present day.
+In the morning, spend time at the Bluegrass Music Hall of Fame & Museum perusing the exhibits and watching the Video Oral History Project documentaries, which capture the first generation bluegrass artists as they recount their stories, struggles, and successes through the burgeoning time period of the 1940s and 50s all the way to the present day.
 Many of the oral histories also include musical footage or a recorded concert.

 Take a break for lunch.
 There are several outstanding restaurants within walking distance.
 In Owensboro, you can get your fill of the world’s finest bluegrass and barbecue.